 Make sure you upgrade early enough

-- if you upgrade from a policy with excess to one without excess you'll still have to pay the excess if you have to go to hospital during the first 12 month.
+- If you upgrade from a policy with excess to one without excess you'll still have to pay the excess if you go to hospital during the first 12 months.

 - Palliative care and rehabilitation are exceptions, they have a two-month waiting period.
 For psychiatric care you can upgrade once in your life without any waiting period.
 After that a two-month waiting period applies.

 Do you need health insurance?
 Try our quiz to find out if health insurance will save you money at tax time.